In Ayurvedic cooking, spices are used for their flavor and their medicinal properties.

-Asafoetida (hing) dispels gas and cramping; it’s good for cooking beans and legumes; it also destroys parasites, has antibiotic properties and cleanses the intestinal tract.
-VK-, P+
+Asafoetida/Hing (VK-,P+) dispels gas and cramping; it’s good for cooking beans and legumes; it destroys parasites; it has antibiotic properties; and cleanses the intestinal tract.

-Ajwain also has painkilling properties and as a heart tonic.
+Ajwain (VK-,P+) has painkilling properties and acts as a heart tonic.
 It kindles digestion.
-VK-, P+ Great to use in any curry, especially for Vata imbalance.
+Great to use in any curry, especially for Vata imbalance.

-Caraway seeds are famous for their antioxidant properties along with dispelling gas, as well as their minerals such as iron, calcium, potassium, magnesium and zinc, as well as B-vitamins.
-They have a taste similar to dill which makes them great to use in breads and root vegetables like potatoes, sweet potatoes, squashes etc. VK-, P+
+Caraway seeds (VK-, P+) are famous for their antioxidant properties and being mineral rich; they carry minerals such as iron, calcium, potassium, magnesium, zinc and B-vitamins.
+They are known to help with with dispelling gas.
+They have a taste similar to dill which makes them great to use in breads and with root vegetables like potatoes, sweet potatoes, squashes etc.

-Coriander/Cilantro is excellent for urinary tract as well because of its diuretic properties,it helps reduce fevers and combat allergies and purifies the blood.
-VPK- It is used in curries or as a masala with cumin and fennel in any dish.
+Coriander/Cilantro (VPK-) is excellent for the urinary tract because of its diuretic properties, it helps reduce fevers and combat allergies and purifies the blood.
+It is used in curries or as a masala with cumin and fennel in any dish.

-Bay leaf is a digestive aid.
-(VK-, P+) I use it as a garam masala in some Indian flavored dishes, along with cinnamon sticks, cardamom pods, cumin seeds and cloves and sometimes star anise, together they build amazing flavor palette.
+Bay leaf (VK-, P+) is a digestive aid.
+I use it as part of garam masala in some Indian flavored dishes.
+Garam masala is made of ground bay leaf, cinnamon sticks, cardamom pods, cumin seeds and cloves and sometimes star anise; together they build amazing flavor palette.

-Cumin aids digestion, helps flush out toxins, and dispels gas.
-An antidote for hot, pungent foods, it improves the absorption of minerals in the intestines; it relieves stomach pain, nausea and diarrhea.
-VPK- It’s used in curries or as a masala with coriander and fennel in any dish.
+Cumin (VPK-) aids digestion, helps flush out toxins, and dispels gas.
+It’s an antidote for hot, pungent foods; improves the absorption of minerals in the intestines; and relieves stomach pain, nausea and diarrhea.
+It’s used in curries or as a masala with coriander and fennel in any dish.

-Clove is also known for its sinus and bronchial decongestant properties.
-VK-, P+
+Clove (VK-,P+) is known for its sinus and bronchial decongestant properties.

-Dill seeds are a great digestive aids and dispel also gas; they’re known for providing relief for insomnia and menstrual symptoms and for their antispasmodic properties.
+Dill seeds (VKP-) are great digestive aids and dispel gas.
+They’re known for providing relief for insomnia and menstrual symptoms and also for their antispasmodic properties.
 The seeds and the whole plant works well with a cool cucumber salad or baked with root vegetables.
-VKP-

-Fennel is a digestive aid, and helps get rid of intestinal worms.
-VPK- It’s used in curries or as a masala with cumin and coriander.
+Fennel (VPK- ) is a digestive aid and helps get rid of intestinal worms.
+It’s used in curries or as a masala with cumin and coriander.

 Spices that help regulate blood sugar levels